hindman/optopus/README.md

 conveniences: if any Opts share configuration parameters (options `-m` and `-C` in our example), they can be handled jointly in a single `config()` call.
 The last `config()` call is not required, but it helps to clean up the help text, which we will examine shortly.
-In spite of its brevity, the Optopus configuration actually does more validation (in the example, `isfile` and `ispositive` are assumed to be callables defined by the user).
+In spite of its brevity, the Argle configuration actually does more validation (in the example, `isfile` and `ispositive` are assumed to be callables defined by the user).